R break and next Statement

 }

-Note: the break statement can also be used inside the else branch of if...else statement.
+Note: The break statement can also be used inside the else branch of if...else statement.

 Flowchart of break statement